 e.
 Early Termination Without Cause:

-The Board of Directors or Superintendent of the Charter School may also unilaterally and without cause terminate this Agreement by providing the Employee written notice of termination.
+The Board of Directors or Superintendent of the Charter School may also unilaterally and without Cause terminate this Agreement at any time by providing the Employee written notice of termination.

-In the event that Employee’s employment is terminated by the Charter School without cause under this Section 6(d), Employee shall receive severance compensation of either: the remainder of his/her salary for the term of this Agreement; or one (1) month’s salary at his/her then-current salary level, whichever is less.
+In the event that EMPLOYEE'S employment is terminated by the Charter School without Cause under this Section 7(e) and provided Employee has been employed by Charter School for at least 90 days, Employee shall receive severance compensation of either: the remainder of his/her salary for the term of this Agreement; or one (1) month’s salary at his/her then-current salary level, whichever is less.
+EMPLOYEE is entitled to no other compensation, including but not limited to benefits, for any reason.
 To be entitled to severance compensation, Employee must first execute a written severance agreement that is acceptable to the Charter School.

 Nonrenewal of Contract:

-The Board of Trustees of the Charter School may, with or without cause, and solely within its discretion, decide not to offer future employment contracts to the EMPLOYEE.
+The Board of Trustees of the Charter School may, with or without Cause, and solely within its discretion, decide not to offer future employment contracts to the EMPLOYEE.

 Outside Professional Activities: